weblab-class/hponemyintk-dasharon/README.md

 ### What are the different ways I can interact with a photo?

 You can like photos and rate their difficulty when uploading, taking the quiz, or viewing (in Social or Review).
 Also, when viewing (in Social or Review), you can comment on a photo.
+When viewing photos, please note that a difficulty of 0 means a photo's difficulty has not yet been rated (difficulty is on a scale of 1 to 5).

 ### How can I control whether I see tags/text in English or Spanish?